PlayQ-DevOps/lambda-test/examples/GET_RESPONSES.md

-All timestamps in responses should be the UTC timestamp based on the server tile when the data *was writen*
+All timestamps in responses should be the UTC timestamp based on the server time when the data **was writen**.

 Example response to a GET request for a air quality sensor:
 ```